connected-web/mkvconf/README.md

 Once the first object group has been created; any line that matches the regex `/^([A-z][A-z\d.]*)\s+(.*)/` will be considered a key value pair, and added to the last object group.
 Values are trimmed and parsed.
 Multi-line values are not supported.
 Additional spaces between the `key` and the `value` will be ignored.

+To ensure numbers are parsed as numbers, and booleans as booleans, values are passed through `JSON.parse()` - so you could get fancy and embed arrays, or more complex objects, provided they fit on one line.

 ### Blank lines

 Empty lines are ignored; i.e. anything line that when trimmed has a length of `0`.